cpressey/Durito/README.md

 *   the language supports quoted forms and `eval`; and
 *   `eval` can be evaluated ahead-of-time too.

-The combination of these three features replaces most uses of hygienic macros, with some additional benefits.
+The combination of these three features provides a foundation for a hygienic macro system, with some additional benefits.
 See the [Ahead-of-Time `eval`][] article for more information.

 ### Quick Start